nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### A supposedly fun thing I'll never do again, David Foster Wallace

+★★★☆☆

+(_Tennis, tv, trigonometria, tornado e altre cose divertenti che non farò mai più_, Minimum fax)

+Three stories stand out: DFW's youth tennis, his visit to the Illinois State Fair, and his account of his experience following David Lynch as a director.
+The one about American TV started well but quickly became too US-centric to follow.
+DFW, however, is always a joy to read.

 ### The man who mistook his wife for a hat and other clinical tales, Oliver Sacks

 ★★★☆☆